 - The URDA terrorist group in Time Crisis: Crisis Zone.
 They have neither demands nor motives.

-- The terrorists in Eugene Jarvis' Target Terror seem to be this.
+- The terrorists in Target Terror seem to be this.

 - In Modern Warfare 2 it's explicitly stated by General Shepherd that the terrorist leader Makarov has no nationality or ideology.

 - He kills because he's been programmed to kill for his entire life: it's all he's able to do.
 His attempt to retire at the opening of the second game only led to him being drawn back into the job.
-The money is just there to keep him afloat.
+The money is just there to keep him on top of said job.

 - At the end of Doom House, the police officer is revealed to have been a terrorist who has just spent the last few days trying to scare a homeowner out of his new house.
 Why?
 Because it was built on his "terrorist burial camp".